 Brilliant Eye-Catching Design

 Prestige is known for its high-quality products with responsive customer service.
 This rice cooker is no exception.
 Apart from the great features, it is designed in such an amazing way, you may not turn your eyes away.
-Starting from the shape of the body, position of the lid, convenience of the handle and finally the shiny red color are just done perfectly.
-It is the most attractive rice cooker we have found to be one of the best models in India.
+Starting from the shape of the body, position of the lid, convenience of the handle and finally the shiny red color is just done perfectly.
+It is the most attractive rice cooker we have found in India.

 Being a 1.8 L rice cooker, it can cook 1 Kg of rice in one run that is suitable for a 3-5 member family.
 But if you are a couple or belong to a small family, it won’t disappoint you too.
 The time of cooking such a quantity of rice is roughly 15 to 20 minutes.

 Easy to operate and handle

 The rice cooker is built with 2 modes of operation- cook and warm.
 When the cooking completes, it automatically shifts to the warming mode.
 Both of these modes have 2 separate light indicators for the convenience of the users.